-Myrtle Beach Faculty & Staff
+Myrtle Beach Faculty and Staff

-Jim Hart, MBA
+Jim Hart, PGA

 Jim Hart is a former high school, college, and professional tournament golfer who also brings to his position over a quarter century of experience in the business of golf.
 Mr. Hart was the New York State Public High School golf champion two years running.
 He then accepted a golf scholarship to the University of Florida where he earned three varsity letters, competing in the Southeastern Conference.
 After graduation, he became a professional tournament golfer, contending in events throughout North America.
 He then joined the Carolinas' section of the PGA America in 1981, first as a Tournament Director and then as Chief Executive Officer for the Carolinas Section, the largest of PGA's forty-one geographical entities.
 In 2000, Mr. Hart became president of Fair Way Golf Management, LLC, a company that owns, operates, and manages golf facilities throughout the Carolinas.
 He holds a bachelor's degree from the University of Florida and the master's degree in management from Webster University.

 Walter Monahan, MBA